Types of Life Vests To Wear Kayaking

 Its durability and lightweight make it ideal for kayaking trips of all lengths.
 The mesh on the shoulders and back of this vest provides good ventilation, so you will stay cool while kayaking.
 Its zip and adjustable straps fit securely on your body throughout your trip.

-The NRS Vapor PFD is an excellent vest for kayaking, as you can use it for relaxing paddles along a quiet river and paddling in white water, and it will keep you safe.
+The NRS Vapor PFD is an excellent kayak vest, as you can use it for relaxing paddles along a quiet river and paddling in white water, and it will keep you safe.
 You can adjust the straps on this vest to ensure the perfect fit.